Office: Kendall 218

-Yachao Li, also known as Bruce Li (Ph.D., University of Georgia, 2018; M.A., Rutgers University, 2015), is an Assistant Professor in the Department of Communication Studies and the Department of Public Health at The College of New Jersey.
+Yachao Li (he/him/his), also known as Bruce Li (Ph.D., University of Georgia, 2018; M.A., Rutgers University, 2015), is an Assistant Professor in the Department of Communication Studies and the Department of Public Health at The College of New Jersey.
 He is an award-winning teacher-scholar with expertise in interpersonal communication, health communication, communication theory, and research methods.

-Dr. Li teaches classes in areas such as interpersonal communication, health communication, public health campaigns, and research methods.
-He has also been developing courses in topics such as health promotion, stigma and disclosure, and sexual communication.
+Dr. Li teaches classes in areas such as interpersonal communication, health communication, public health campaigns, sexual communication, and research methods.
 Beyond the classroom, he is dedicated to mentoring students on independent studies and collaborative research projects.
 Dr. Li has also developed and presented teaching workshops to share his pedagogical strategies both on campus and at teaching symposiums.
 He has received several awards in recognition of his teaching, mentoring, and pedagogical development.

-Dr. Li is currently an editorial board member of the Southern Communication Journal and Atlantic Journal of Communication.
-He is a paper reviewer, panel chair, and committee member for National Communication Association and International Communication Association conventions.
+Dr. Li currently serves as the Vice Chair Elect for the NCA Caucus on GLBTQ Concerns.
+He is an editorial board member of the Southern Communication Journal and the Atlantic Journal of Communication.
+He is a paper reviewer, panel chair, and committee member for regional, national, and international professional organizations and conferences.
 Dr. Li has also designed and facilitated programs on campus and in the local community, such as Safe Space Training, sexual health education, and substance abuse prevention workshops.
 He has been recognized by the university and several professional associations for his service.

 For more information, please visit https://linktr.ee/DrLi.